 Debbie joined the staff in May of 2011 and provides our administrative support and special-event planning.
 Debbie serves as coordinator for our annual Gala & Silent Auction fundraiser, as well as our Breakfast Briefing Series of lectures, friend-raiser tasting events, and Advisory Council dinners.
 Her myriad of experience in general contracting, medical publishing and pharmaceutical advertising enables her to keep pace with our busy staff, creatively manage our distinctive events, and keep our office running smoothly.

 Dan became interested in the environment and the outdoors as a child in the boy scouts, and spent a lot of time hiking and exploring nature.
 Later on that passion led him to pursue a degree in the environmental field.
 After receiving his B.S. in Environmental Policy Institutions and Behavior from Rutgers, he went on to become a Watershed Ambassador for the NJDEP serving the Musconetcong River Watershed, where his position was very much focused on environmental education and outreach.
 Following an aquatic invasive species removal project in Lake Musconetcong in which he partnered with Rutgers Cooperative Extension, he then went on to accept a position working with the Cooperative Extension of Morris and Somerset Counties.
-At GSWA, Dan plans upcoming events, hosts hikes, and provides in-school education programs.
+At GSWA, Dan plans and leads hikes and events, manages and develops relationships, and delivers our education programs to our historic school and community locations.